Skip to content

 -uf FILEPATH Update application firmware using .hex file FILEPATH.
 Add -baud=115200 for systems w/ baud rate limits.

 -ub FILEPATH Update bootloader using .bin file FILEPATH if version is old.
+Must be used along with option -uf.

 -uv Run verification after application firmware update.